75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 Most Canadians live south of Seattle

-Surprise, surprise—here are 20 things you had no idea were invented in Canada.
+Surprise, surprise—here are the things you had no idea were invented in Canada.

 More French soldiers died during World War I than American soldiers during all of U.S. history